junxit/us-congress-code/title-15/chapter-7/sec-278n.md

   - **(1)** establishing criteria for the selection of recipients of assistance under this section;
   - **(2)** establishing procedures regarding financial reporting and auditing to ensure that awards are used for the purposes specified in this section, are in accordance with sound accounting practices, and are not funding existing or planned research programs that would be conducted within a reasonable time period in the absence of financial assistance under this section; and
   - **(3)** providing for appropriate dissemination of Technology Innovation Program research results.
-- **(g)** *Annual report* The Director shall submit annually to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Science and Technology of the House of Representatives a report describing the Technology Innovation Program’s activities, including a description of the metrics upon which award funding decisions were made in the previous fiscal year, any proposed changes to those metrics, metrics for evaluating the success of ongoing and completed awards, and an evaluation of ongoing and completed awards.
-The first annual report shall include best practices for management of programs to stimulate high-risk, high-reward research.
-- **(h)** *Continuation of ATP grants* The Director shall, through the Technology Innovation Program, continue to provide support originally awarded under the Advanced Technology Program, in accordance with the terms of the original award and consistent with the goals of the Technology Innovation Program.
+- **(g)** *Continuation of ATP grants* The Director shall, through the Technology Innovation Program, continue to provide support originally awarded under the Advanced Technology Program, in accordance with the terms of the original award and consistent with the goals of the Technology Innovation Program.
-- **(i)** *Coordination with other State and Federal technology programs* In carrying out this section, the Director shall, as appropriate, coordinate with other senior State and Federal officials to ensure cooperation and coordination in State and Federal technology programs and to avoid unnecessary duplication of efforts.
+- **(h)** *Coordination with other State and Federal technology programs* In carrying out this section, the Director shall, as appropriate, coordinate with other senior State and Federal officials to ensure cooperation and coordination in State and Federal technology programs and to avoid unnecessary duplication of efforts.
-- **(j)** *Acceptance of funds from other Federal agencies* In addition to amounts appropriated to carry out this section, the Secretary and the Director may accept funds from other Federal agencies to support awards under the Technology Innovation Program.
+- **(i)** *Acceptance of funds from other Federal agencies* In addition to amounts appropriated to carry out this section, the Secretary and the Director may accept funds from other Federal agencies to support awards under the Technology Innovation Program.
 Any award under this section which is supported with funds from other Federal agencies shall be selected and carried out according to the provisions of this section.
 Funds accepted from other Federal agencies shall be included as part of the Federal cost share of any project funded under this section.
-- **(k)** *TIP Advisory Board*
+- **(j)** *TIP Advisory Board*
   - **(1)** *Establishment* There is established within the Institute a TIP Advisory Board.
   - **(2)** *Membership*
     - **(A)** *In general* The TIP Advisory Board shall consist of 10 members appointed by the Director, at least 7 of whom shall be from United States industry, chosen to reflect the wide diversity of technical disciplines and industrial sectors represented in Technology Innovation Program projects.
 No member shall be an employee of the Federal Government.